nashirk5/interview-questions-answers/README.md

 ## **HTML**

 ### Q 1.
-What is HTML ?
+What is HTML?

 HTML stands for **_HyperText Markup Language_**.
 It is a standard text formatting language used for developing web pages released in 1993.
 HTML is a language that is interpreted by the browser and it tells the browser what to display and how to display.

 ![Box model](src/assets/images/html_release_year.png)

 ### Q 2.
-What are Tags, Elements and Attributes ?
+What are Tags, Elements and Attributes?

 - **Tags:** Tags are the starting and ending parts of an HTML element.
 They begin with < symbol and end with > symbol.
 Whatever is written inside < and > are called tags.\
   `<a></a>`
 - **Elements:** Elements enclose the contents in between the tags.
-They consist of some kind of structure or expression.
+They consist of structure or expression.
 It generally consists of a start tag, content, and an end tag.\
   `<a>This is the content</a>`
 - **Attributes:** Attribute is used to provide extra or additional information about an element.\
   `<a href="#">This is the content</a>`

 ### Q 3.
-What is Semantic Elements ?
+What are Semantic Elements?

 Semantic HTML elements are those that clearly describe their meaning in a human- and machine-readable way